Looking for things to do in Kyoto at night?

 There is no shortage of spectacular shrines to visit in Kyoto at night.
 And the list includes Fushimi Inari Taisha.

-This 1300-year old shrine is famous for its Instagrammable bright orange torii gates.
+This 1300-year old shrine is famous for its bright orange torii gates.

-During the day lots of tourists swarm around the walkway to get their pictures taken with the torii gates.
+During the day lots of tourists swarm around the walkway to get their pictures taken with the torii gates at this Kyoto’s Instagrammable spot.

 But if you prefer to skip the crowd and enjoy the shrine’s beauty without constant distractions, make sure to visit Fushimi Inari Taisha at night.